grantj-re3/HandyIctDoco/linux-software/howtoRealignExistingPartition.md

-During the installation (after partitioning and before installing packages) the installer issued a warning to the effect that partition 9 does not start on physical sector boundary and that this may result in Linux having poor performance.
+During the installation (after partitioning and before installing packages) the installer issued a warning to the effect that partition 9 does not start on a physical sector boundary and that this may result in Linux having poor performance.

-It was important that all of the other partitions (both above and below sdc9) remain unaffected as many of them are used for other Linux operating systems - as the "/" mount point or some other mount point for /home, shared data or backups.
+It was important that all of the other partitions (both above and below partition 9) remain unaffected as many of them are used for other Linux operating systems - as the "/" mount point or some other mount point for /home, shared data or backups.